Wellposedness, exponential ergodicity and numerical approximation of fully super-linear McKean--Vlasov SDEs and associated particle systems: Introduction

-The scheme we propose here belongs to the split-step method (SSM) class.
-Such schemes were analyzed for MV-SDEs with drifts which are Lipschitz in measure and diffusion coefficients satisfying a uniform Lipschitz condition \cite{2021SSM}; the scheme appeared originally in \cite{higham2002strong} for standard SDEs.
+The scheme we propose belongs to the split-step method (SSM) class.
+Such schemes were analysed for MV-SDEs with drifts which are Lipschitz in measure and diffusion coefficients satisfying a uniform Lipschitz condition \cite{2021SSM}; the scheme appeared originally in \cite{higham2002strong} for standard SDEs.
 We follow the strategy of approximating (in time) the interacting particle system associated with the MV-SDE and using a quantitative propagation of chaos (PoC) convergence result, see \cite{bossytalay1997} and \cite{reisinger2020adaptive,neelima2020wellposedness,reis2018simulation} for earlier uses of this strategy.
-From a methodological point of view, the convergence proof of our numerical scheme is different from any used to study MV-SDE numerical schemes in the literature; our highly-non-linear setting forces us to draw on the stochastic $C$-stability and $B$-consistency mechanics proposed in \cite{2015ssmBandC}.
+From a methodological point of view, the convergence proof of our numerical scheme is different from any used to study MV-SDE numerical schemes in the literature; our highly non-linear setting forces us to draw on the stochastic $C$-stability and $B$-consistency mechanics proposed in \cite{2015ssmBandC}.
 Its use in the context of numerical schemes for MV-SDEs and interacting particle systems is novel in the literature -- except for the very recent \cite{biswasetal2022RandomisedMS} that studies higher order strong scheme for MV-SDE under non-differentiability conditions using a randomisation method.
 In \cite{biswasetal2022RandomisedMS}, the authors work with generic Lipschitz assumptions and need to change the underpinning error norms to cope with the complexity arising from the randomization step due to an explicit non-differentiability assumption on the drift coefficient.
 Our approach and requirements differ, and so does the analysis (albeit similar at points).
 We show that it is possible to work directly with the concepts of \cite{2015ssmBandC} to deal with the interacting particle system, see Section \ref{sec:C-B} -- we emphasize that the main goal of the analysis is to guarantee that core moment estimates are uniformly independent of the number of particles $N$ of the interacting system (but may depend on the initial system's underlying dimension $d$).
-As is common in the MV-SDE literature, results from the SDE numerics literature on super-linear growth do not carry over to the MV-SDE one.